 Not Today Tsunami

 Tsunamis occur when an earthquake at sea sends water outward in all directions, devastating coastal towns and cities.
 Up until now, there has been no way to stop them but Usama Kadri, doctor of mathematics at Cardiff University, has hit on the solution.
 By creating enormous sound-blasts underwater, the acoustic-shockwave can be pointed at the oncoming tsunami like a deflector shield.
 When the kinetic energy of the water going toward land meets the kinetic energy of the soundwave moving away, the net energy of the water particles spreads out, raising the temperature and killing the tsunami.
 Kadri’s idea is the first of its kind and has already been tested in small, artificial settings with great success.
-All we need to do is scale up and choose what sound we use to blast the tsunamis apart.
+All we need to do is scale it up and choose what sound to blast the tsunamis apart.

 New Continent Discovered